Bob Dylan: 2010–2019: Tempest and continued recordings

-Shadows in the Night, Fallen Angels and Triplicate

 In February 2015, Dylan released Shadows in the Night, featuring ten songs written between 1923 and 1963, which have been described as part of the Great American Songbook.
-All of the songs on the album had been recorded by Frank Sinatra, but both critics and Dylan himself cautioned against seeing the record as a collection of "Sinatra covers".
+All the songs had been recorded by Frank Sinatra, but critics and Dylan himself cautioned against seeing the record as a collection of "Sinatra covers".
 Dylan explained: "I don't see myself as covering these songs in any way.
 They've been covered enough.
 Buried, as a matter a fact.
 What me and my band are basically doing is uncovering them.
 Lifting them out of the grave and bringing them into the light of day".
-Shadows In the Night received favorable reviews, scoring 82 on the critical aggregator Metacritic, which indicates "universal acclaim".
-Critics praised the restrained instrumental backings and the quality of Dylan's singing.
-The album debuted at number one in the UK Albums Chart in its first week of release.The Bootleg Series Vol. 12: The Cutting Edge 1965–1966, consisting of previously unreleased material from the three albums Dylan recorded between January 1965 and March 1966: Bringing It All Back Home, Highway 61 Revisited and Blonde on Blonde was released in November 2015.
-The set was released in three formats: a 2-CD "Best Of" version, a 6-CD "Deluxe edition", and an 18-CD "Collector's Edition" in a limited edition of 5,000 units.
+Critics praised the restrained instrumental backings and quality of Dylan's singing.
+The album debuted at number one in the UK Albums Chart.
+The Bootleg Series Vol. 12: The Cutting Edge 1965–1966, consisting of previously unreleased material from the three albums Dylan recorded between January 1965 and March 1966 (Bringing It All Back Home, Highway 61 Revisited and Blonde on Blonde) was released in November 2015.
 On Dylan's website the "Collector's Edition" was described as containing "every single note recorded by Bob Dylan in the studio in 1965/1966".
-The critical aggregator website Metacritic awarded Cutting Edge a score of 99, indicating "universal acclaim".
-The Best of the Cutting Edge entered the Billboard Top Rock Albums chart at number one on November 18, based on its first-week sales.

-The sale of Dylan's extensive archive of about 6,000 items of memorabilia to the George Kaiser Family Foundation and the University of Tulsa (TU) was announced on March 2, 2016.
-It was reported the sale price was "an estimated $15 million to $20 million".
-The archive comprises notebooks, drafts of Dylan lyrics, recordings, and correspondence.
-The archive will be housed at Helmerich Center for American Research, a facility at the Gilcrease Museum.